kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/README.md

-# Tutorials - Expose a workload
+# Tutorials - Expose a Workload
 Browse the API Gateway tutorials to learn how to expose workloads:

 - [Expose a workload](./01-40-expose-workload-apigateway.md)